LionsXII: 2015 season

-LionsXII clinched their first ever Piala FA after defeating Kelantan FA 3–1 in the final at Bukit Jalil Stadium.
-Faris Ramli scored the opening goal after just seven minutes before Kelantan equalized just past the hour mark.
-However, Sahil Suhaimi scored twice in the final 10 minutes of the game to bring the Piala FA to Singapore.
+On 23 May 2015, LionsXII clinched their first ever Piala FA after defeating Kelantan FA 3–1 in the final at Bukit Jalil Stadium.
+Faris Ramli scored the opening goal after just seven minutes, before Kelantan equalized past the hour mark.
+However, Sahil Suhaimi scored twice in the final 10 minutes to bring the Cup to Singapore.

-On 25 November 2015, FAM reportedly decided not to extend their Memorandum of Understanding (MoU) with the Football Association of Singapore (FAS), which was signed in 2011.
-This automatically disqualifies LionsXII from further entering any football tournament in Malaysia.
-Similarly, Malaysia's squad Harimau Muda also would not be entering Singapore League from then onwards.

-It was announced by the Football Association of Singapore that LionsXII were to be disbanded at the end of the season and the players would have to find a new club in 2016.
-However, their salaries would be maintained with the assistance of FAS if they decide to join an S.League club.
+On 25 November, the FAM reportedly decided not to extend their Memorandum of Understanding with the Football Association of Singapore, which was signed in 2011.
+This automatically disqualified LionsXII from further entering official football tournaments in Malaysia.
+Similarly, Malaysia's squad Harimau Muda A/Harimau Muda B also would not be entering Singapore league from then onwards.
+It was announced by the Football Association of Singapore that LionsXII were to be disbanded at the end of the 2015 season.
+However, their salaries would be maintained with the assistance of FAS if they decide to join a domestic club.